How Much Does It Cost to Start a Carpentry & Woodworking Shop in South Carolina?

 How South Carolina Compares to Neighboring States

-South Carolina is close to the national average for Carpentry & Woodworking Shop startup costs, with a cost-of-living index of 95.8.
-Compared to neighboring North Carolina ($26,880 median startup cost), South Carolina has comparable costs for a Carpentry & Woodworking Shop.
+South Carolina is one of the more affordable states for launching a Carpentry & Woodworking Shop, with a cost-of-living index of 92.7 (national average is 100).
+Compared to neighboring North Carolina ($26,880 median startup cost), South Carolina offers lower costs for a Carpentry & Woodworking Shop.

 | State | Est. Cost | LLC Fee |